Baranya County: County Assembly

 The Baranya County Council, elected at the 2019 local government elections, is made up of 18 counselors, with the following party composition:

 President of the Assembly

 Members of the National Assembly

 The following members elected of the National Assembly during the 2022 parliamentary election:

 Municipalities

 Baranya County has 1 urban county, 13 towns, 3 large villages and 284 villages.
-There are 301 municipalities.

 Like Borsod-Abaúj-Zemplén, Baranya is a county of extremes when it comes to regional structure.
 The county seat is one of the five largest cities (and three largest agglomerations) of Hungary, but more than 2/3 of the municipalities are small hamlets with a population under 500.
 Half of the county's population lives in the county seat or in its immediate vicinity, while 22% of the population lives in villages that have less than 1000 inhabitants.